opnsense/docs/source/manual/how-tos/cloud_backup.rst

 installed machine.

 After set-up, the backup feature will run a first backup of the OPNsense configuration file.
-Then, if the configuration is subsequently changed, a new backup will be run once per day early in the morning (1:00am).
+Then, if the configuration is subsequently changed, a new backup will be run once per day early in the morning.

 You may consider specifying additional Cronjobs when more frequent remote backup or remote backups at different times of the day would be required.